anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

   - Distance recognition threshold for bed control unit
   - Touch recognition threshold for bed control unit
 - Permanently storage of system configuration parameters
+- One the one hand the main unit ("Zentraleinheit") can be easily put out during winter time.
+On the other hand it can be easily plugged in, also during winter time, to check if there are no issues (e.g., water ingress) operated with the support of a USB power bank.

 ## Integration of the following hardware components